Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain: Positivity of the solution of the Yamabe Problem

 \section{Positivity of the solution of the Yamabe Problem}

-In this section, we prove that there exists a positive solution to the Yamabe equation in all dimensions $n\geq 3$, except in one rare case.
+In this section, we prove that the solution to the Yamabe equation in dimensions $n\geq 3$ is positive (Theorem \ref{negative:thm1}) and smooth (Theorem \ref{Euclidean:thm6}).

 In Theorem \ref{negative:thm1}, we treat two cases, depending on $\rm sgn(\lambda).$ In the proof, it is convenient to assume which can always be achieved by scaling $g$.
 We prove that the solution $ u $ is positive by showing that each $ u_{k} \geqslant 0 $ for all $k$ in the iteration steps (\ref{Euclidean:eqn14}).
-It follows that $ u_{k}^{p-1} \geqslant0 $ is well-defined, which allows us to remove the restriction $ \ngood $ in the previous section.
+It follows that $ u_{k}^{p-1} \geqslant0 $ is well-defined.
+Therefore, \begin{enumerate}[(i)] \item (\ref{Euclidean:eqn14}) becomes